John Michael Kohler House: Architecture

 The house is a two-story brick veneered structure on a coursed limestone foundation capped with an iron water table.
-Plan and massing are asymmetrical with projecting pavilions on all facades.
-The east facing pavilion contains a two-story bay.
+Plan and massing are asymmetrical, with pavilions projected on all facades.
+The east-facing pavilion contains a two-story bay.
 The roofline is gently pitched and had projecting gables with heavy eaves and cornices and with returns suggestive of a classical pediment.
 The eaves have carved and scroll cut brackets with turned pendants.
 The main facade gable is pierced with a bull's-eye window.
 Windows have round arches with distinctive cast iron keystones that may have been made in the Kohler foundry.
 The arches are supported on pilasters with decorative iron capitals and bases footed on iron sills.

 A projecting single story porch facing both the front walk and the driveway to the left dominates the southwest corner of the house and shelters the main entrance.
 Single story porches are also found on the southeast and northeast corners of the house, although the southeast porch was enclosed in the 1920s remodeling.
 At this time Victorian porch columns and gingerbread were replaced with heavier hexagonal columns and cornice, but original cast iron cresting still crowns each porch.

 The original main floor plan formed an asymmetrical cross with parlors dominating the front and center portions and dining room, study, and kitchens occupying the rear and west pavilions.
 The parlors were separated by massive sliding doors.
 Most essential features of the plan, as well as the sliding doors, decorative cove moulding in the parlors, and the staircase were retained in the 1920s remodeling.
-The iron gazebo and the fountain, which features a cast zinc sculpture depicting three children with a dolphin are original to the house, although they were relocated in the remodeling.
+The iron gazebo and the fountain, which features a cast zinc sculpture depicting three children with a dolphin are original to the house, although they were relocated during the remodeling.
 The gazebo and the fountain sculpture may have been made at the Kohler foundry.